Specifications

 The Shortlist Verdict

 TinyPi leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.